shimaken-git/atom01_deploy/README.md

 ```

 ### Method 2: Use udev rules for automatic binding (Recommended)
 Write udev rules to physically bind USB interfaces to corresponding devices, so **you don't need to insert devices in order**.
 We provide examples `99-auto-up-devs-orangepi.rules` and `99-auto-up-devs-sunrise.rules`.
-If your wiring is exactly the same as the wiring instructions, you can use them directly.
+If your wiring is exactly the same as [RoboParty Roboto Origin Wiring Instructions (Public)](https://roboparty.feishu.cn/wiki/QeY2wozbiiIivlkBfdccvqVlnog), you can use them directly.

 If the wiring is inconsistent, you need to modify the `KERNELS` item in the file to correspond to the actually bound USB interface.
 Enter the following instruction on the controller to monitor USB events: